CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is CSS useful for?

-Making a website go faster
+the use CSS to style a website like Color or bakgreound ..etc

 ## Question 6